 “He failed to attend court over these proceedings and managed to find himself in a situation where he was remanded in custody by South Tyneside magistrates on August 12.

-“While obviously not drinking his mental health has improved along with his physical health and he is determined to get himself back to the situation he was in prior to January, 2023.”
+“While obviously not drinking, his mental health has improved along with his physical health and he is determined to get himself back to the situation he was in prior to January, 2023.”

-Mr Laffey said the defendant would stay with a cousin in South Shields if released and attend an appointment with a drug and alcohol team in the town.
+Mr Laffey said the defendant would stay with a cousin in South Shields if released and attend an immediate appointment with a drug and alcohol team in the town.

 “Having spent the last five or so weeks in custody, the incentive of a suspended sentence order would help him to keep him out of prison.

-“He has no intention of repeating what he has through these last five weeks and he wants to regain his liberty and go to see the alcohol recovery team," added Mr Laffey.
+“He has no intention of repeating what he has been through these last five weeks and he wants to regain his liberty and go to see the alcohol recovery team," added Mr Laffey.

 See more court stories from The Northern Echo, by clicking here